tatsuyakari1203/esp32-clock/README.md

 ## 3. Hardware Requirements

-*   **ESP32 Development Board**: Any ESP32 board should work (e.g., ESP32-DevKitC).
+*   **ESP32 Development Board**: This project is designed for the **ESP32-2432S028R** (Cheap Yellow Display/CYD).
+This board integrates:
-*   **TFT Display**: An SPI-based TFT display (e.g., ILI9341 based, 240x320 resolution) with touch capability (e.g., XPT2046).
+    *   An ESP32-WROOM-32 module.
+    *   A 2.8-inch TFT LCD (240x320 resolution) typically using an **ILI9341 driver**.
+    *   A resistive touchscreen, commonly with an **XPT2046 controller**.
+    *   An SD card slot (not used in this project).
+    *   An RGB LED (not used in this project).
 *   **DHT11 Temperature and Humidity Sensor**.
-*   **Appropriate Wiring**: Ensure correct connections between the ESP32, TFT display, and DHT11 sensor according to their datasheets and the pin configurations in the code.
+*   **Appropriate Wiring**: For the DHT11 sensor, connect its data pin to the GPIO specified in the configuration (default GPIO27), VCC to 3.3V, and GND to ground.
+The display and touch are pre-wired on the ESP32-2432S028R board.

 ## 4. Prerequisites